Swallowing Disorders Rehabilitation Program

-Professionals at MSHC use an evidence ¬based approach that combines biofeedback with exercises that target the muscles of the mouth and throat.
+Professionals at MSHC use an evidence-based approach that combines biofeedback with exercises that target the mouth and throat muscles.
 This method is recognized as being more effective than exercise alone in restoring strength and coordination to the muscles of swallowing.
 The result is often a return of some, if not all, functional swallowing ability.
 A medical referral from a physician is needed as well as results from a recent modified barium swallow study to initiate services.

 A medical referral from a physician and results from a recent objective evaluation, such as a modified barium swallow study (preferred) or evaluation via trans-nasal endoscopy is required to initiate services.

 John Sandidge, MA, CCC-SLP